 It was only after the London Paralympics that I realised my impairment made me eligible for Paralympic competitions.
 I had been playing able-bodied basketball at Loughborough University, alongside studying aeronautical engineering, when a friend and I decided to try high jump to help with our basketball leaps.

 During that time, I was spotted by a sports massage therapist who asked about my leg.
 He just so happened to know the head coach, Paula Dunn.
 After contacting her, it started the ball rolling for my international career.
 Following international classification, I was able to compete in Para-athletic competitions.
+Many kind people have helped and supported me growing up as well as the individuals and teams of people helping disabled athletes develop all the way to competition and success for GB Paralympics.

 In my first major international competition, the IPC Athletics World Championships in Lyon in July 2013, I set a new personal best of 2.08m, attaining a Silver Medal.
 I was then classed as an international athlete, and went into full time training alongside my clinical work.